ffromani/vmmi/RATIONALE.md

 Various management application implement their migration policies.
 Libvirt - the common infrastructure - should not implement policies.
 It should, like already does, offer tunables, knobs and protocols, letting the upper layers implementing their policies.
 To reduce duplication and improve interoperability, the only option left is isolate the migration policies in a third entity and add it to the picture: the VMMI plugins.
 Any management application using VMMI has still the option to have built-in policies.
-Using VMMI is about adding extensibility and flexibility.
+VMMI just offers more flexibility.

 ## Language-agnostic